moinakg/pcompress/README.md

        '-B' <1..5>
             -     Specify an average Dedupe block size.
 1 - 4K, 2 - 8K ...
 5 - 64K.
+                  Default deduplication block size is 4KB.
+       '-B' 0
+            -     This uses blocks as small as 2KB for deduplication.
+This option can be used for datasets of a few GBs to a few hundred TBs in size depending on available RAM.

+                  Caveats:
+                  In some cases like LZMA with extreme compression levels and with '-L' and '-P' preprocessing enabled, this can result in lower compression as compared to using '-B 1'.
+                  For fast compression algorithms like LZ4 and Zlib this should always benefit.
+                  However please test on your sample data with your desired compression algorithm to verify the results.

        '-M' -     Display memory allocator statistics
        '-C' -     Display compression statistics